slavikdev/universal-coding-rules/README.md

   7. Constants (keep private).
   8. Fields (keep private).

+## Code flow
+* Tell, don’t ask.
+You shouldn’t ask state of an object and make decisions based on that state in outer scope.
+Instead tell object to do the job because it already knows its state (which should be not exposed, btw).

 ## Conditions
 ### Switch statements
 * Avoid switch statements at all costs.
 Replace them with polymorphism.
 Switch statement indicates your function does more than one thing.